 You don't need to fill out additional fields.
 Select OK and then, at the top of the page, select Create a Bastion to return to the Bastion configuration page.

-Public IP address: The public IP of the Bastion resource on which RDP/SSH will be accessed (over port 443).
-Create a new public IP.
+Public IP address: The public IP address of the Bastion resource on which RDP/SSH will be accessed (over port 443).
+Create a new public IP address.
 The public IP address must be in the same region as the Bastion resource you are creating.
 This IP address does not have anything to do with any of the VMs that you want to connect to.
-It's the public IP for the Bastion host resource.
+It's the public IP address for the Bastion host resource.

 Public IP address name: The name of the public IP address resource.
 For this tutorial, you can leave the default.